kcyarn/markdown-document/README.md

   * Go to Settings(ctrl-,) -> Packages -> markdown-document -> Settings -> Set "Enable Autosave"

 At present, autosave is only available for markdown files when the outline view is visible.
 It is not available for non-markdown files.
 Autosave may become its own package in the future or become available outside the outline view.
 Please weigh in on [Issue ]()

+## Installation
+Some installation notes here.
+## Roadmap
+Notes about future features.
+Ask people to contribute their ideas and experiences!
+## Issues